jkubis96/JIMG/README.md

 # operetta_tool - python library

-##### New version 1.1.3 allow more complex processing of images as data input for AI algorithms
+##### New version 1.2.5 allow easier and more complex processing of images as data input for AI algorithms

 #### The operetta_tool is a python library created for handling and annotation raw images from the Opera Phenix platform used for ML / AI applications